Veterinary Services

 Myxomatosis is spread from rabbit to rabbit very quickly, and thrives in unclean environments.

 Vaccinated rabbits may catch milder forms of the disease and recover with veterinary care.
-However recovery for an unvaccinated rabbit is extremely rare and euthanasia is considered the most humane option for them.
+However, recovery for an unvaccinated rabbit is extremely rare and euthanasia is considered the most humane option for them.

-RVHD is spread from rabbit to rabbit by contact only, but can live within the environment it is living in.
-It causes high fever, internal bleeding and liver disease and bloodstained fluid around the nose and mouth may sometimes be seen in post-mortem in affected animals.
+Rabbit Viral Hemorrhagic Disease (RVHD): RVHD is spread from rabbit to rabbit only by contact, but it can live within the environment.
+It causes high fever, internal bleeding, and liver disease, and bloodstained fluid around the nose and mouth may sometimes be seen in post-mortems of affected animals.

-It is almost always deadly and there is no effective treatment against it.
+It is almost always deadly, and there is no effective treatment against it.
 Vaccination is the only way to avoid it.